Register for Cryptocurrency Company In Poland

 - Making the documents needed for remote registration

-- Two electronically signed Signatures of two electronic (an EDS will be required for each founder or director, plus an additional EDS of 250 euro).
+- Two electronically signed Signatures (an EDS will be required for each founder or director, plus an additional EDS of 250 euro).

 - The preparation of declarations for the first time in the form of initial declarations as well as to the beneficiary register;